Alissa White-Gluz: Other media

 White-Gluz is appearing in visual companion content to American Murder Song as Pretty Lavinia.
 Her character was first revealed at Steampunk World's Fair and has since been released on American Murder Song's YouTube channel.

 In addition to her music career, White-Gluz also had a voice acting stint where she voiced the Swarm Hunters in Gears 5.

+White-Gluz was an executive producer for the 2024 British documentary film I Could Never Go Vegan.

 Personal life

 White-Gluz has been in a relationship with Doyle Wolfgang von Frankenstein since 2014, the guitarist of American horror punk band Misfits.

 She was raised in a family of vegetarians, and has been a vegan since 1998.
 She follows a straight-edge lifestyle.
-She identifies as an atheist and considers herself opposed to religion, though she noted that "it doesn’t mean [she hates] religious people or [is] opposed to them".
+She is Jewish, but identifies as an atheist and considers herself opposed to religion, though she noted that "it doesn't mean [she hates] religious people or [is] opposed to them".

 Interests

 White-Gluz is a fan of classical music as well as rock music.
 She enjoys 1990s grunge music such as Nirvana, Stone Temple Pilots, and Soundgarden.
 "I know a lot of people hate it but I love the simplicity, the stripped-down, honest songs and the mistakes.
-On Nirvana’s live album for example I love hearing the fuck-ups, out-of-tune guitars and the cracks in the voice", White-Gluz said in an interview with Metal Hammer.
+On Nirvana's live album for example I love hearing the out-of-tune guitars and the cracks in the voice", White-Gluz said in an interview with Metal Hammer.
+In an interview with Patreon, White-Gluz stated that punk rock and hardcore punk are linked to her social values.

 Activism

 In a 2018 interview with Metal Hammer, White-Gluz said she had been "vegan for about 18 years", but that she had engaged in animal rights activism since childhood.
 She received a Libby award from PETA for her work in an international campaign advocating against the hunting of Canadian seals.
 In 2023, she posed as a mermaid in a PETA anti-fishing ad campaign.
+White-Gluz appears in the documentary Punk Rock Vegan Movie by Moby which was released in February 2023.